afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 Finally, you can run sudo mount <partition> <mount_point_directory> to complete the mounting.

 **For Unmounting:**
 Once you check if the specific filesystem is in use, you can run the `sudo umount <mount_point_directory>` for unmounting.
-If you want to learn more about the mount command in Linux, check out this brief guide.

 #### 17. How do you troubleshoot network connectivity issues in Linux?
 **Answer.** There are multiple ways to troubleshoot the network connectivity and find the issue correctly: